satyakonmsft/skype-docs/Skype/SDN/articles/cpuinsufficienteventratio-element-qualitypropertiestype-complextype-skype-sdn-2-2-d.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

-Percentage of sessions where the insufficient CPU event was fired when CPU cycles are insufficient for processing with the current modalities and applications, establish causeing distortions in the audio channel.
+Percentage of sessions where the insufficient CPU event was fired when CPU cycles are insufficient for processing with the current modalities and applications, establish causing distortions in the audio channel.

 ## Element information